 Hot-shoe Extension Cable:

 For the Nikon system, these are the Nikon SC-17, SC-28, SC-29 cables (and there are cheaper non-Nikon brands too).
 These cables simply extend all the hot shoe pins to the remote flash - an extension cord.
 On this hot shoe extension cord, the flash can use any mode it can do on the hot shoe, iTTL or Manual flash, but the cable only controls one flash unit, or a commander.
 These cables work well with a hand held flash, just about right to hold at arms length.
 The most common use seems to be on a flash bracket above the camera (these cords allow TTL operation, where a PC sync cord cannot).
-These are coiled cords, and may technically stretch to perhaps 5 or 6 feet, however they are practically limited to about 2 or 3 feet (enough for an umbrella near the camera), because if stretched longer, the coil tension pulls back strongly enough to probably tip over your light stand.
+These are coiled cords, and may technically stretch longer, however they are practically limited to about four feet (enough for an umbrella near the camera), because if stretched longer, the coil tension pulls back strongly enough to probably tip over your light stand.
 The loose stand sitting on a table is NOT going to work this way, you will have to anchor it down well (if a coiled cord under tension).